Kadir-Ozkan/Customer-Segmentation/README.md

 # Customer-Segmentation
-In this repository we group our e-commerce customers for providing them a better and more tailored service.
+In this repository we group our mall customers for providing them a better and more tailored service.